 What can I expect at my first appointment?

 For your convenience, patient forms can be accessed online and completed prior to arriving at the office.
-When you arrive at our veterinary clinic near Mountain Shadows, you can check in with our receptionist and we’ll weigh your pet before they meet our veterinarian.
+When you arrive at our veterinary clinic near Mountain Shadows, you can check in with our receptionist, and we’ll weigh your pet before they meet our veterinarian.
 Once in the exam room, we will go over your pet’s health history, vaccine history, and any current health concerns you may have.
-During the pet wellness exam, we will check your pet’s eyes, ears and nose, teeth and gums, heart and lungs, skin, and coat and take their temperature.
+We will check your pet’s eyes, ears and nose, teeth and gums, heart and lungs, skin, and coat during the pet wellness exam.
+We will also take their temperature.